ElementsProject/libwally-core/README.md

 $ ./tools/uncrustify
 ```

+If you have added new API functions in your patch, run `./tools/build_wrappers.py`
+to update the auto-generated support code for various platforms.

 You should also make sure the existing tests pass and if possible write tests
 covering any new functionality, following the existing style.
 You can run the
 tests via:
 ```
 $ make check
 ```

+Python ctypes tests (in `./src/test/` are strongly preferred, but you can add
+to the other test suites if your changes target a specific language or your
+tests need to be written at a higher level of abstraction.

 ## Generating a coverage report